mondeja/leptos-fluent/leptos-fluent/README.md

         // Set the initial language from the Accept-Language header of the
         // request.
 By default, it is `false`.
         initial_language_from_accept_language_header: true,

+        // Server and client side options
+        // ------------------------------
+        // Name of the cookie to get and set the current language of the user.
+        // By default, it is `"lf-lang"`.
+        cookie_name: "lang",
+        // Get the initial language from cookie.
+By default, it is `false`.
+        initial_language_from_cookie: true,
+        // Update the language on cookie when using the method `I18n.set_language`.
+        // By default, it is `false`.
+        set_language_to_cookie: true,
     }};

     view! {